ArtMora/P2_17/README.md

 ![](Screenshot (22).png)
 ![](Screenshot (23).png)

-For our project we did a trivia game about Texas Tech.
+We colaborated together and used unity and C# for our trivia project.